What are employment classification types in the workplace?

 Employment status

-A person’s employment status can help determine what their rights and their employer’s responsibilities are.
+Public sources state that employment status categories are associated with different rights and responsibilities.
+Official guidance provides the current details.
 Some of the different types of employment status in the UK are:

 - Worker